Aachen Chapel of Hungary

 Can I buy tickets online?

-Ticket purchasing options may be available online, so check the official website for the most accurate information.
+Ticket purchasing options may vary, so it is recommended to check the official website for current information.

 Are there restrooms and cafes?